White kitchens will always be best sellers because the colour won't ever date

 Add single-colour or colour-change LEDs to plinths, glazed units or open shelves, to create a sense of drama in a white kitchen.
 Here, rectangular units of varying heights and a statement stainless-steel extractor hood combine to create a structured, contemporary look.

+Pay homage to your building’s roots by making the most of original features.
 This white kitchen contrasts a plaster finish with whitewashed brick for an injection of industrial chic.

 White units are the biggest selling ‘colour’ in the kitchen market.
 White schemes are easiest to tweak at a later date.
 This Shaker-style kitchen peninsula has smart cupboard storage and a handy breakfast bar.
 Modern artwork helps break up the pale scheme.